Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 - 1 pinch of salt

-If you like, you can add nuts, dried fruit as well as natural flavors.
+If you like, you can add nuts and dried fruit as well as natural flavors.

 The preparation is quite simple:

-- First, you must heat the cocoa butter in a water bath.
+- First, you must heat the cocoa butter in a double boiler.

-- Once it is completely melted without lumps, remove the cocoa butter from the water bath and add the other ingredients.
+- Once it is completely melted without lumps, remove the cocoa butter from the heat and add the other ingredients.

-- Put the liquid chocolate mixture best in silicone ramekins, alternatively on a baking sheet lined with parchment paper.
+- For the most easy handling, put the liquid chocolate mixture in silicone ramekins, alternatively on a baking sheet lined with parchment paper.

 - Let it harden and enjoy.